vp237/IPO_Prediction/FinalReport.md

 Figure 3: Random Forest Model (Initial Run)

-However, if we instead re-frame this problem as a classification problem for increases/decreases in price (as done above for Linear Regression), the results improve dramatically.
+However, if we instead reframed this problem as a classification problem for increases/decreases in price (as done above for Linear Regression), the results improved dramatically.
 The misclassification rate for such a problem was 0.2152133580705009, far lower than that of Linear Regression.
 Finally, the balanced accuracy score was 0.5.

 ### c) <ins>Ridge Regression</ins>